 I’m not overprotective…honest.
 I just think young kids need guidance and role models.
 They will copy the good and the bad…especially the bad!
 I’m not judging teachers , I’ve been there…sometimes the only way to get a large class to listen is to shout, sometimes it’s easy to label a child as ‘over sensitive’…but it’s not right.

 Kids shouldn’t have adults shouting at them.
 They shouldn’t have to endure taunting.
 Kids will learn how to socialize from what they witness.
 They will learn to treat others how they are treated.

 School won’t make a child a sociable.
 I’ve seen the opposite in fact.
 Children who were extremely anxious and unable to mix with peers in school, home-schooled for a year and able to talk to everyone now.

 That’s roughly how long you spent in school…not including University!
 That’s a long time!
 That’s an entire childhood.
 I want to spend time with my children.
 I want to teach them.
 I want to show them the things that are important to me and learn what’s important to them.
 World schooling will take us all out of our comfort zone…It’s only then that we’ll work out what’s really important.

 12. Possessions aren’t as important.

 Life has become about stuff!
 Buying simply for the sake of it…as if we’re somehow trying to fill an empty space in our lives.
-Sorting our house ready for our French adventure we’ve realised just how much we’ve accumulated over the last 8 years!
-You realise what’s important when you can only bring what will fit in the car!
-You realise that you never actually needed four pairs of trainers or eight saucepans!
+Sorting our house ready for our French adventure we’ve realized just how much we’ve accumulated over the last 8 years!
+You realize what’s important when you can only bring what will fit in the car!
+You realize that you never actually needed four pairs of trainers or eight saucepans!